Induction and Skolemization in saturation theorem proving: Saturation-based systems and induction

 Typically induction is integrated in a saturation prover by a mechanism, that, upon some condition, selects some clauses out of the generated clauses and constructs an induction formula based on the selected clauses.
 After that, the resulting induction axiom is clausified and the clauses are added to the search space \cite{kersani2013,kersani2014,reger2019,hajdu2020,cruanes2015,wand2017}.
 The systems differ in the heuristics that are used to construct the induction formula, in the shape of the resulting induction formulas and in the conditions upon which an induction axiom is added to the search space.
 For instance, Kersani and Peltier's method \cite{kersani2013,kersani2014} carries out an induction only once, namely when the generated clauses are sufficient to derive the empty clause.
 Thus this method does, technically speaking, not even generate clauses.
 We abstract the induction mechanisms of the aforementioned methods by the following induction rule. \begin{definition} The induction rule \(\UINDR\) is given by

-where \(\mathcal{C}\) is a set of clauses, \(\varphi(x, \vec{z})\) is a \(L(\mathcal{C})\) formula. \end{definition} The induction rule presented above clearly is very general and none of the methods known to us comes even close to making use of that power.
-However, it will serve us as a useful tool for theoretical analyses.
+where \(\mathcal{C}\) is a set of clauses, \(\varphi(x, \vec{z})\) is a \(L(\mathcal{C})\) formula. \end{definition} Despite being limited to natural numbers, the induction rule presented above is very general in the sense that it does not impose any restrictions on the complexity of the induction formulas.
+None of the methods known to us comes even close to making use of the full power offered by that rule.
+Nevertheless, it will serve us as a useful tool for theoretical analyses.

 There is an important observation that we can make about this induction rule.
-First of all, in a saturation system with this induction rule Skolemization may happen at any time and not just once before the saturation process begins as is the case in saturation systems for pure first-order logic.
+First of all, in a saturation system with this induction rule Skolemization may happen at any time and not just once before the saturation process begins, as is the case in saturation systems for pure first-order logic.
 Secondly, the induction rule \(\UINDR\) permits Skolem symbols to appear in induction formulas.
 In other words, the induction \(\UINDR\) iteratively extends the language of the induction formulas by Skolem symbols.
 Interestingly, a similar situation has been considered in the literature on mathematical logic \cite{beklemishev2003}.
 In saturation systems for pure first-order logic, the role of Skolemization is clear: It allows us to obtain an equiconsistent formula without existential quantifiers (see Corollary~\ref{cor:6}).
 In saturation systems with the induction rule \(\UINDR\) the role of Skolemization is not clear anymore, in the sense of Corollary~\ref{cor:6}.
 This raises the question how the extension of the language of induction formulas by Skolem symbols affects the power of the system.
+Also note that this feature is not artificial but actually appears in the concrete methods mentioned above.

 We shall address this question in Section~\ref{sec:unrestricted_induction_and_skolemization}.
-Also note that this feature is not artificial but actually appears in the concrete methods mentioned above.
+In particular we will provide a logical characterization of refutability in a sound and complete saturation system extended by the induction rule \(\UINDR\) in terms of a theory with an induction schema (see Theorem~\ref{thm:4}).
+As a corollary we obtain the soundness of the rule \(\UINDR\) (see Corollary~\ref{cor:3}).

 The following example illustrates how to use the above induction rule. \begin{example} Let us work in the setting of linear arithmetic and let \(\mathcal{S}\) be a sound and refutationally complete saturation system.
-We will now outline a refutation in \(\mathcal{S} + \UINDR\) of the clause set
+We will now outline a refutation in \(\mathcal{S} + \UINDR\) of the clause set \(\mathcal{C}_{0}\) given by